NREL/opencommunications/README.md

 #2 Blazy

 The Blazy module (https://www.drupal.org/project/blazy) does not specify a dependency on the Blazy library (https://github.com/dinbror/blazy).
 The Blazy library is included as a scaffolding asset.
 If the library needs to be updated download

 #3 Usage

+##3.1 Create and install a new site from the profile

 > - mkdir my_new_project<br>
 > - cd my_new_project<br>